csshark/FormPoison/README.md

 ![running inject scans](scan.png)

-*Tip: use some payloads even if they are not being executed directly on the page, they could work if they are being displayed on different endpoints (stored XSS).*
+*Tip: use some payloads manually even if they are not being executed directly on the page, they could work if they are being sent to database and displayed on different endpoints (stored XSS).*

 ### payload sources:
 - **payloadbox**: https://github.com/payloadbox/sql-injection-payload-list